ajschumacher/ajschumacher.github.io/20170509-building_tensorflow_systems_from_components/index.md

 -----

 I'll show eight variants that all do the same thing.
-You provide a `--color` argument, and it outputs a flower of that color.
+You provide a `--color` argument, and it outputs (in text) a flower of that color.

 -----